daattali/ddpcr/README.md

 </h2>
 Even if you do know R, using the interactive application can be easier and more convenient than running R commands.
-If you want to use the tool, simply run `ddpcr::shine()` and it will run the same application that's hosted online on your own machine.
+If you want to use the visual tool, simply run `ddpcr::gui()` (GUI = Graphical User Interface) and it will run the same application that's hosted online on your own machine.

 <h2 id="quick-start">
 Quick start